Expert-Guided Inverse Optimization for Convex Constraint Inference: Limitations and Future Work

-Given the data-driven nature of the framework, data quality and pre-processing can play an important role in the size of our models and the quality of the obtained solutions.
+\changemarker{In our framework,} data quality and pre-processing can play an important role in the size of our models and the quality of the obtained solutions.
 Simple pre-processing methods can potentially reduce the size of the observations by identifying and removing those observations that are already rendered infeasible by the known constraints.
-A reduction in the number of these infeasible observations can largely improve the complexity and size of the inverse problem by reducing the required number of inferred constraints.
+A reduction in the number of these infeasible observations can largely improve the complexity and size of the inverse problem.
 Any redundant observations or outliers can be removed from the set of observations using a data-cleaning method of choice.

 Data pre-processing can also assist in ensuring acceptable data quality, removing conflicts between the data and known constraints, and increasing adherence to the properties required by the proposed models.
 Preprocessing methods can analyze past decisions, identify conflicting observations and criteria, and prompt the decision-maker to either remove or rectify any mismatch in the past data.
-This pre-processing results in data that is well-defined for the FO problem.
+This pre-processing results in data that is well-defined for the FO problem. \changemarker{If the data is still ill-posed, we will need to extend the model to allow inconsistencies in the data, as discussed next.}